-You will be asked to lie on a couch, usually semi-upright, and the bronchoscopist (who is one of the doctors) will standeither in front of you to one side of the couch, or behind yourhead.
-After any sedative injection and the local anaesthetichave taken effect, the bronchoscope will be passed gently into one side of your nose (occasionally your mouth), and back into your throat.
-The throat will be examined, more local anaesthetic applied and, after a pause to allow this to work, thebronchoscope will be passed down the windpipe and into the bronchial tubes.
-You will feel some discomfort as thebronchoscope is passed through your throat, which will pass, and after that the only uncomfortable feeling may be coughing.
+You will be asked to lie on a couch, usually semi-upright, and the bronchoscopist (who is one of the doctors) will stand behind your head.
+After any sedative injection and the local anaesthetic have taken effect, the bronchoscope will be passed gently into your mouth, and back into your throat.
+The throat will be examined, more local anaesthetic applied and, after a pause to allow this to work, the bronchoscope will be passed down the windpipe and into the bronchial tubes.
+You will feel some discomfort as the bronchoscope is passed through your throat, which will pass, and after that the only uncomfortable feeling may be coughing.
 The bronchoscope is small in relation to the windpipe and bronchial tubes and there is plenty of room to breathe, but you will not be able to talk.
 The images from the bronchoscope are transmitted to a TV screen which the bronchoscopist watches.